MicrosoftDX/Vorlonjs/README.md

 To compile typescript and start the Vorlon.JS server from checked out code run `npm start`, or to just build typescript you can run `npm build`.
 Compiled JS should not be checked into the repo, it will be compiled and pushed to npm as part of the preinstall step once changes are merged.

+### Visual Studio users

+For Visual Studio users, we provide an integrated solution through VorlonJS.sln.
+In order to interact with Node.js, you just need to install the NodeJS Tool for Visual Studio [plugin](https://nodejstools.codeplex.com/).
+Once the plugin is installed, just open the solution and you'll be ready to develop for Vorlon.js.

 ## Contributing

 Read [CONTRIBUTING.md](./CONTRIBUTING.md) for more info on contributing to Vorlon.JS.